 The additional Semester End Examination shall be of two hours duration and of 60 marks per course.
-The learner shall appear for the course of the Semester End Examination for which he/she was absent or has failed.
-Learners who are punished under O.5050 are not eligible to appear for this additional examination.
+The learner shall appear for the Semester End Examination of the course for which he/she was absent or has failed.
+Learners who are punished under O.5050 shall not be eligible to appear for this additional examination.